ChillGal/Cryptography/README.md

 # Cryptography
-Using various cryptography methods to multiple languages
+Using various cryptography methods to encrypt and decrypt in multiple languages